stephan13360/systemd-services/borg/README.md

 ## basics

 My backup works as follows: The borg backup script backups all specified directories and also the /backup directory.
 The /backup directory can be used by other software to write files they want to be backed up.
 The /backup directory is owned by the borg user and group.
-After the backup script finishes successfully the borg service deletes the content of /backup with `ExecStartPost=!/bin/find /backup/ ! -path /backup/ -delete`.
-The script also touches the file /backup.last which can be used by monitoring software to check when the last successful backup was created.
+After the backup script finishes the systemd service touches the file /backup.last which can be used by monitoring software to check when the last successful backup was created.

 ## not running as root